mastermeric/BestMedicalCalculator/README.md

 # best_medical_calculator

-Flutter-based medikal calculations tool.
+Flutter-based medical calculations tool.

 ## Getting Started

-A helper tool medikal professionals or others for daily usage.
+A helper tool for medical professionals or others for daily usage.
 NOTE:All measurements done by sex/ethnic origins.

 Some of existing calcualtions :